posted September 26, 2022

 Best Way to Smoke Meat

-Now that you have all the recipes you could ever want to cook on the smoker (and dozens more are available to you on our blogroll!), let’s talk about the best way to smoke meat.
+Now that you have all the recipes you could ever want to cook on the smoker (and dozens more are available to you on our blogroll!), let’s talk about the best way to make smoked meats.

 Backyard BBQ Grill Guide